-Advanced Search Options
+Advanced Search Engine

 Main Search Dialog

-List of Search Attributes
+Advanced Search Attributes

-The logical operators of the advanced search can be applied to a range of content features and metadata elements:
+The logical operators of the advanced search can be applied to a range of content features and metadata elements.

 - Country of Publication.
 Contains a drop down selector for restricting the search to documents published in certain countries.

 - Target Location.
-Search for locations mentioned in documents, which can include the names of cities, states and countries.
+Advanced Search for locations mentioned in documents, which can include the names of cities, states and countries.

 - Document Keywords.
 Documents with specific keyword annotations (this feature differs from the full text search, as only up to ten keywords are being annotated for any given document).